openfaas/openfaas.github.io/_posts/2019-04-10-golang-serverless.md

 OK
 ```

+As part of a blog post on how to build a full Single Page App with OpenFaaS I used the golang-middleware template to build a function to consume events from GitHub and to store them in a Postgres database.

+You can read the code here for [handler.go](https://github.com/alexellis/leaderboard-app/blob/master/github-sub/handler.go).
+Confidential data is configured through the use of secrets and non-confidential configuration us set through environment variables in [stack.yml](https://github.com/alexellis/leaderboard-app/blob/master/stack.yml#L18).

 ## Custom templates

 The easiest way to start building your own template is to checkout some of the examples available from the community in the [template store](https://github.com/openfaas/store) or the [Official Classic templates](https://github.com/openfaas/templates/).
 And remember the [OpenFaaS workloads](https://docs.openfaas.com/reference/workloads/) contract.